LEARNAcademy/Instructor-Resources/javascript/conditionals.md

 }
 ```

 JavaScript is read line by line.
 So our little program is just waiting looking for a condition to be true, or for the else, with no qualifications.
-As soon as one of the evaluations returns true, the block is executed successfully and JavaScript is done.
+As soon as one of the evaluations returns true, the code block is executed successfully and JavaScript is done.
 So set your logic accordingly, and test all outcomes.
 You could have two true statements but the one that is read first by your program is going to run.
 The second one will not.

 - Play around and change things, add variables